Soap Making Molds:

-Other "pluses" to silicone molds is that they are easy to clean (hot water and dish soap does the trick), no need to line the molds, longevity, and they can create and give your soap a glossy finish.
+Other “pluses” to silicone molds is that they are easy to clean (hot water and dish soap does the trick).
+Oftentimes, there is no need to line the molds.
+Longevity is another plus, along with giving your soap a glossy finish.

-One of the only drawbacks to silicone molds is they don't insulate as well as say, wood.
-We usually force gel when using small silicone molds, but again it also depends on various other factors, like insulating you soap, ingredients, lye concentration, etc. Just keep in mind the soap may take longer to cure.
+One of the only drawbacks to silicone molds is they don’t insulate as well as say, wood.
+We usually force gel when using small silicone molds, but again it also depends on various other factors.
+For example, how you are insulating you soap, ingredients, lye concentration, etc. Keep in mind the soap may take longer to cure.
 Using additives like sodium lactate can offset this, or gelling your soap.

 What makes plastic molds great is that there is usually a wide variety of shapes, designs and sizes.
 So you can create really beautiful individual bars of soap.

 One of the biggest drawbacks, however, is there sustainability.
-Many more inexpensive plastic molds can break when trying to get your CP soap out of it.
-Oftentimes there is an extra step involved, like spraying them with mineral oils to help the soap release easier as it helps create a barrier between the batter and the plastic mold.
+Many more inexpensive plastic molds can break when trying to get your CP soap out.
+Oftentimes, there is an extra step involved, like spraying them with mineral oils to help the soap release easier as it helps create a barrier between the batter and the plastic mold.

 It’s also recommended to not use recipes with a large percentage of soft oils, as this can make it even more difficult to unmold from plastic molds, like castile soaps.

 In general, you will see plastic molds more suitable for melt and pour soaps.
-We don't typically use plastic molds as we make all cold process soap at this time.
-Again, also not a material to try and force gel though methods of heating, as the plastic can melt or become warped and your soap design ruined.
+We don’t typically use plastic molds as we make all cold process soap at this time.
+In addition, it’s not a material to try and force gel though methods of heating, as the plastic can melt or become warped and your soap design ruined.

-Plastic molds may also be more prone to soda ash (due to difficulty of getting through gel phase) and in order to make large batches you may need multiple trays of the same mold.
-If not you'll be making small batches at a time, which can be very time consuming.
+Plastic molds may also be more prone to soda ash (due to the difficulty of getting through gel phase).
+In order to make large batches you may need multiple trays of the same mold.
+If not, you’ll be making small batches at a time, which can be very time consuming.